Disposition: Metaphysics

 The debate about dispositions in metaphysics attempts to understand the fundamental nature of properties, including how they relate to laws of nature.
 The initial question asks if dispositions are real.

-Realism about dispositions, or dispositionalism, argues that dispositions are causally efficacious properties inherent to objects that are sufficient to produce change.
+Realism about dispositions or dispositionalism, argues that dispositions are causally efficacious properties inherent to objects that are sufficient to produce change.
 Consider fragility.
 If a glass is suitably struck, it will break.
 Fragility is a property of the glass that accounts for this breaking.
 Paradigmatic examples of dispositional properties include fragility, solubility, and flammability.
 Dispositionalism maintains that even paradigmatic examples of what appears to be qualitative such as squareness has causal powers (for instance - when combined with the property of hardness - to make a square impression in soft wax).
 This view is historically argued for by Aristotle and Leibniz.
 Contemporary proponents include Sydney Shoemaker, U.T.
-Place, Stephen Mumford, Alexander Bird, George Molnar, and Brian Ellis.
+Place, Stephen Mumford, Alexander Bird, George Molnar, and Brian David Ellis.

 Others answer that dispositions are not real properties.
 Anti-realism about dispositions, or categorical, argues that dispositions are ontologically derivative of the interaction of categorical (or qualitative) properties and laws.
 Accordingly calling a glass fragile, is a useful shorthand for describing the potential interactions of its microstructure (a categorical property) and the laws of nature; dispositions are not additional elements of being.
 Since the microstructure and laws are enough to explain fragility, there is no causal role for a dispositional property, here fragility, to play.
 This view is historically argued for by Descartes, Boyle, Hume and the logical positivists.
 Contemporary proponents, including David Lewis, David Malet Armstrong, and Jonathan Schaffer, continue in a neo-Human, empiricist tradition that argues for categorical on the assumption that there are no necessary connections between distinct existences.

 Middle ground views are possible.
 The most notable is the Limit (or Identity) View defended by Charles B. Martin and John Heil.
 According to this view, dispositional and categorical - or as Martin prefers "qualitative", because categorical seems to be misleading - predicates are different ways of identifying one and the same property.
 Additionally, the properties lie on a spectrum in which it could approach either limit; however, it can never reach either end because those concepts are unrealizable.
 Ontologically, however, there is no real difference between the two.
 Fragility, for example, is both a real disposition of glass to break upon being struck and abstraction from the underlying molecular structure.
 Squareness, to take another example, is both a quality of having four sides of equal length that meet at equal angles and an abstraction from the fact this property interacts with its environment to leave square impressions on soft wax (when combined with the property ‘hardness’).